 - How to Get Started Homeschooling.
 One of the most common challenges is how to start homeschooling, to begin with.
 Thankfully, we have several resources to help!
 I’d suggest checking out our How to Start Homeschooling guide and going from there!

 - Deciding if Homeschooling is Right for Us.
 Deciding to homeschool is a big decision.
-Perhaps this page of resources will help answer whether it’s a good choice for your family.
+Perhaps this page of resources will help answer whether it’s a good choice for you to become a homeschooling family.

 - Figuring Out How to Get It All Done.
 Homeschool planning, organization, and maintaining a schedule are probably the most difficult aspects for all of us!
+Throw in extracurricular activities, and our sanity tends to go out the window.
 As mom, teacher, and principal, how can you possibly get it all done?
 That’s why we have created this Sanity Saver Planner, which is so much more than just a planner.
 It has pages for a meal plan, chore charts, and more.

-- How to Avoid Public-School-At-Home.
+- How to Avoid Public School At Home.
 Truthfully, it’s probably the most common choice of new homeschoolers to model their homeschool after public school.
 After all, that’s the only experience many of us have with education, and that’s what the professionals do, so isn’t that what school needs to look like?
 Not quite.
-Here’s why it may be a problem, and how to avoid it!
+Here’s why public school at home may be a problem, and how to avoid it!

 - Managing Different Age Groups.
 Homeschooling multiple ages is a feat for any parent!
 Each child needs an individualized program, your attention, and help in various areas — ALL AT THE SAME TIME.
 How can you possibly make it work?